- 1 Top 7 Best Single Serve Coffee Makers Compared

 - 2 Best Single Serve Coffee Makers Buying Guide

 When you don’t want to brew a full pot of coffee, the best single serve coffee makers are excellent.
 They’ll make just enough for a single cup.
 So we spent just over 15 hours of research to find the best single serve coffee makers.
-More specifically, we looked for pod-compatible machines that offer a quick yet savory brew.
+More specifically, we looked for pod-compatible coffee machines that offer a quick yet savory brew.
 All coffee makers on the list can whip up a single serving in just minutes.
 They hold enough water for at least one full cup of coffee, and some of them even have larger tanks which means more brews before you need to refill.
-They heat up quickly, brew quickly, and are just as easy to empty and clean.
+They heat up quickly, brew coffee quickly, and are just as easy to empty and clean.
 It is no wonder the best keurig coffee maker is so popular.

-Our top pick is the Sboly Upgrade Mini Single-Serve Coffee Maker because it’s the only one that comes with a reusable coffee basket, so you can use either pods or ground coffee.
+Our top pick is the Sboly Upgrade Mini Single-Serve Coffee Maker because it’s the only one that comes with a reusable coffee basket, so you can use either coffee pods or ground coffee.
 You’d have to buy that separately for any of the other options on the list.
 Speaking of the rest of the list, keep reading to learn more about some of the other best single serve coffee makers we chose.

 Top 7 Best Single Serve Coffee Makers Compared